-You just bought a new swimming pool safety cover this year, and you’re wondering if it should be sagging with a snow load on it.
+Did you just buy a new swimming pool safety cover this year?
+Now you’re wondering if it should be sagging with a snow load on it.
 Safety cover sagging is okay, well in most cases.
-It is not the safety-cover that supports the snow and ice that piles up on top of it during the winter.
-It is the water underneath it in the pool that holds up your swimming pool safety cover.
+It is not the safety-cover that supports the snow and ice.
+It is the water underneath your cover that helps it and keeps it from sagging too much.

-Someone should have warned you or directed you to read the directions about winterizing or closing your pool.
-The maximum amount of water you should drain from your swimming pool for winterization is 18 inches (measured from the patio).
-I don’t care that your return lines are lower than that, there are ways to clear those lines for the winter without lowering the swimming pool water below them.
+Whoever sold you the cover should have warned you or directed you to read the directions.
+There are definite directions about winterizing or closing your pool.
+The maximum amount of water you should drain from your swimming pool for winterization is 18 inches (measured from the patio).if your pool plumbing lines are still underwater, there are ways to clear them.

 You can see the safety cover collapsed and tore the liner out of this in-ground swimming pool.
 The pool most likely leaked and the water was very shallow.
-No match for the tons piled on it.
+No match for the tons of snow piled up on it.

 I don’t care if you have a Loop Loc, Latham or Meyco pool cover, solid or mesh, no or low water means trouble.